jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ### Solution 3: Recommend Entertainment
 	How?
-	What we considered most important is the actual practicality, and additional capital that needs to be invested for the solution.
+	What we considered most important is the actual practicality, and the cost of the solution Why?
-	Why?
-	We chose this solution because there actually are very famous restaurants in korea that forces customers share table, and in some european countries, costomers voluntarily does so.
-In addition, this solution costs nothing.
+	this solution is very practical, and costs nothing.
+Very high effeciency.

 ## Storyboards